-There's been so much hand-wringing over our 2011 change to a Due Diligence period from the old multiple contingency contract.
+There's been so much hand-wringing over our Due Diligence period from the old multiple contingency contract.
 In my opinion, most of it is purely old fashioned resistance to change.
 Due Diligence provides a much cleaner and transparent environment in which to close a real estate sale when understood and negotiated properly.

 Let me first say, this post is not designed to explain the technical workings of Due Diligence.
 There are already plenty of good sources for that.
 Instead I simply want to argue that it works and that it's particularly efficient.
 As agents we should embrace it.